techjw/cicd-demo/README.md

 * Talk about the available templates used for Jenkins deploy
     * A Jenkins server is required for JenkinsPipeline strategy
+    * JenkinsPipeline strategy is deprecated, interface banner shown for Pipelines (Tekton)
 * Show the BuildConfig pipeline interface in the console
 * Show the Developer console view
     * Note: The label `app.kubernetes.io/part-of=nodejs-example` is added during `new-app` to group the application.
+* Use the [Jenkinsfile] and deploy a new pipeline in the Jenkins dashboard
 * Introduce Tekton / OpenShift Pipelines

+## Jenkins Operator Install

+Discuss the Jenkins operator options.
+* CloudBees CI, certified operator for supported Jenkins
+* Community Jenkins operator (alpha status, manual installation)

 ## Wrap-Up Presentation